Maple Sourcing Ltd.

 This is the implementation phase, which requires careful project management and communication.

-* Managing the Transition: This is a critical risk point.
+• Managing the Transition: This is a critical risk point.
 The transition of production from one supplier to another must be managed meticulously to avoid any disruption to supply.
 This involves building up a safety stock of inventory before the move, conducting a thorough production part approval process with the new supplier, and monitoring the initial production runs very closely.
-A key part of this is a rigorous on-site inspection, and a good supplier will be prepared for a comprehensive quality control inspection.
+A key part of this is a rigorous on-site inspection, and a good supplier will be prepared for a China quality control inspection services.

 Phase 4: Performance Management and Optimization